Introduction: Micrometric Ratcheting Quick Release Buckle for Helmets

 Regarding the stitch itself, just imitate a crossed box stitch like the one that was removed earlier.
 In my case I sewed pretty much over the exact same spot the original sewing was.

 I used some binding clips to hold back the strap pad.
 I've really come to like those clips whenever I do any sewing.
 They're quick and easy to use, and unlike pins don't damage the work material.

 Step 10: Cut the Excess Strap

 You'll want to cut off the excess strap from the toothed side, and you'll want a heavy duty hot knife to do so.
 I cut the strap perpendicularly at the snap's previous location to be able to use that rounded part as a template.
-Then I marked with some chalk where I want the strap to end.
+Then I marked with some tailor's chalk where I want the strap to end.
 I cut there, and then I followed the tab to make a similar curve (though a 1" metal coin would have probably been better).
 I then used some flush cutters and a lighter to smooth out any rough bits.

 Note: The webbing used for helmet straps is tubular, meaning that it's actually a tube pressed flat.
 You'll have to properly melt and seal the end to avoid it from opening in the future.
 It's easy to do, just don't get lazy about it.

 Well that's it!
 Hopefully it didn't take too long!
 Enjoy the upgrade and stay safe.